Universal Freezing Transitions of Dipole-Conserving Chains: Distribution of blockages and active bubbles

-where again the particles to the right and left of the dashed vertical lines follow the no-propagation constraints of Eq. \ref{eq:NoPropCond}.
-Making use of identical logic as for the type-1 blockage case and again using the thermodynamic-limit results of \cref{app:DSandP}, we get that the average density $\overline{\rho}_2^{(2)} (k,N,L)$ of type-2 edges is lower bounded in the thermodynamic limit by
+Similarly, one can also use the no-propagation constraints of \cref{eq:NoPropCond} to lower bound the average density of type-2 edges.
+We focus on type-2 edges of the format

-The bounds derived above in the $d=2$ case can also be derived in the $d=\infty$ case using an almost identical approach.
-We carry out the calculation explicitly in \cref{app:DSandP}, and find the average density of type-1 blockages in the thermodynamic limit to be bounded by
+where again the particles to the right and left of the dashed vertical lines follow the no-propagation constraints \eqref{eq:NoPropCond}.
+Again using the results of \cref{app:DSandP}, we get that the average density $\overline{\rho}_2^{(d,k)} (N,L)$ of type-2 edges is lower bounded by